235u/proposals/GamePriceComparison/README.md

 - Stackoverflow, [How to get the price of an app in Steam WebAPI?](https://stackoverflow.com/questions/13784059/how-to-get-the-price-of-an-app-in-steam-webapi)
 - Official Team Fortress Wiki, [Rough documentation for the storefront API](https://wiki.teamfortress.com/wiki/User:RJackson/StorefrontAPI#Known_methods) - exposed via [Big Picture mode](https://support.steampowered.com/kb_article.php?ref=5006-ASLN-3202&l=english).

 Do you need the current prices of all the games available on Steam?
-That's more than **80K**  titles (see [app-list.json](docs/app-list.json), returned by the [GetAppList](https://partner.steamgames.com/doc/webapi/ISteamApps#GetAppList) endpoint and taking 5+ MiB), being mutable (chaning its properties, e.g. titles, discounts).
+That's more than **80K**  titles (see [app-list.json](docs/app-list.json), returned by the [GetAppList](https://partner.steamgames.com/doc/webapi/ISteamApps#GetAppList) endpoint and taking 5+ MiB), being mutable (chaning its properties, e.g. product titles, discounts).

 Note that